bobbrowning/sudsjs/README.md

 * provide a test-bed for your planned data structure before you commit resources;
 * provide a system for users to enter data while you are developing the application.

+For fuul details please visit http://sudsjs.com.

 SUDSjs is new and is in beta testing.
 The software plus test data only takes a few minutes to set up on your Linux system.
+It has been tested with SQLite3, MySQL, and Postgesql.

 # Setup of the SUDS system plus test data.